turbo8p/percona-playback/README.md

 ```

 ## Get logs from mysql
-You have two options to use as replay input.
+You have two options for replay input.

 1. Slow log
 2. General log